espressif/esp-at/docs/en/Compile_and_Develop/How_to_clone_project_and_compile_it.rst

   ./build.py -p (PORT) flash

-- Note that you may need to replace ``PORT`` with your ESP device’s serial port name.
+- Note that you may need to replace ``PORT`` with your ESP device's serial port name.
 - Or you can follow the printed instructions to flash the bin files into flash.
 Note that you may also need to replace the ``PORT``.
 - If the ESP-AT bin fails to boot and prints "ota data partition invalid", you should run ``./build.py erase_flash`` to erase the entire flash, and then re-flash the AT firmware.